ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 (Source: [React VS Angular][16])

 As mentioned it before we do not want to get into technical depth, but if you're interested in it, here are some buzzwords Angular comes with: Dependency injection, templates, routing, ajax requests, form building, CSS encapsulation, XSS protection, utilities for unit testing and [RxJS][19].
 Well, very technically.
-But the following two interesting things are worth to take a closer look at: [TypeScript][11] and [Angular Elements][20].
+But the following interesting thing is worth to take a closer look at: [Angular Elements][20].

-### TypeScript

-[TypeScript][11] is a programming language developed by [Microsoft][17] and actively adopt by Angular.
-It is a superset of JavaScript that compiles to clean, simple [JavaScript][10].
-TypeScript is influenced by Java and .NET, so developers are likely to find it easier to learn than plain JavaScript.
-Well we switched from the tool to the environment.
-More about this later at the section [Human Resources](#human-resources).

 ### Angular Elements